-Final net costs of a project enrolled under a CCIP will be ultimately determined at the project's conclusion.
+Final net costs of a project enrolled under a CCIP will be ultimately determined at the conclusion of a project when all claims are closed out.
 A typical per-occurrence deductible for a CCIP program is \$250,000.

-Subcontractors insured under their own insurance program usually carry deductibles less than this, but the subcontractors enrolled in a CCIP don't have the burden of any deductible - the GC incurs those costs.
+Subcontractors insured under their own practice insurance program usually carry lower deductibles, but remember that the subcontractors enrolled in a CCIP don't have the burden of any deductible since the GC sponsoring the CCIP incurs all costs and deductibles.

 For that reason, CCIPs can help incentivize safer activities.
-GCs are motivated to create a comprehensive and centralized safety program because any money not paid toward those high claim deductibles is potential profit.
+They motivate the GC to create a comprehensive and centralized safety program, because any money not paid toward those high claim deductibles is potential profit.